The Customer Experience in 2022: Five action areas companies can distinguish themselves in

 BSI at a glance

-With its BSI Customer Suite, the Swiss software company BSI provides a holistic, AI-supported platform for the digitization of customer relationships.
-For Banking, Insurance, Retail, and Energy & Utilities, the BSI Customer Suite provides everything needed to facilitate an exceptional customer experience.
-This also includes BSI’s CRM solution with a generative 360° customer view and an AI companion as well as the company’s many years of industry expertise.
-Around 230 corporate clients use BSI’s software to reach more than 150 million end customers across Europe.
-Since its founding in Switzerland in 1996, BSI has established itself as a market leader in its focus industries in the DACH region.
+The Swiss software developer BSI provides a holistic, AI-supported platform for the digitalization of customer relationships.
+For Banking, Insurance, Retail, and Energy & Utilities, the BSI Customer Suite provides everything necessary for an excellent customer experience.
+In addition to its many years of industry expertise, this also includes BSI's CRM system with a generative 360° customer view and the AI-powered BSI companion.
+Around 230 corporate clients use BSI's software to reach over 150 million end customers across Europe.
+Since its founding in Switzerland in 1996, the company has proved itself as a market leader in its focus industries in the DACH region.
 Its clients include renowned companies such as ADAC, Raiffeisen Bankengruppe, Signal Iduna, and PostFinance.
-Software and people together – that's what BSI stands for.
+Software and people together - that's what BSI stands for.